wangzih98/MAN/README.md

 ## Hyperparameters

-Some hyper parameters for reproducing the results in the paper are in the `results.txt` file.
+Some hyper parameters for reproducing the results in the paper are in the `mosi_results` file.
 We follow the paper and keep the best results of corresponding metrics.